Your planned procedure or endoscopy

 We've made some temporary changes to help protect our communities.

 We will let you know if there are any changes to your appointment by text, call, or letter.

 If you do not hear from us, you should attend your appointment as usual, remembering to follow our new rules for coming to hosital.

-Seven or 14 days before your procedure: self-isolate
+Shortly before your procedure: self-isolate

 If you and your clinician have agreed that you can bring someone with you to your planned procedure, they will also need to self-isolate too.

 We will ask you to come for a COVID-19 test shortly before your endoscopy or planned procedure.
 You can use our drive-through testing service.

 The test is a simple swab of the tonsils and back of the throat, and you'll receive the results the next day.
 If you:

 - test negative, continue to self-isolate, and attend your endoscopy or planned procedure.

 - test positive, continue to self-isolate, and follow the COVID-19 guidance on NHS.uk.
 We will get in touch with you to rearrange your procedure.